rajinder-yadav/gazeall/README.md

 __Gazeall__ works both as a CLI tool and equally well running NPM scripts from "__package.json__".

-NPM Scripts can be run in parallel or synchronous mode.
+NPM scripts can be run in parallel or synchronous mode.

 ## Install